Code Platoon now training students in Python

-At Code Platoon, our goal is to serve veterans and military spouses by helping them get a high-demand, achievable career in a short amount of time.
-In the modern job marketplace, software coding is that high demand position, and the coding boot camp format is the achievable, thorough, and fast way to teach it.
+At Code Platoon, our goal is to serve veterans and military spouses by helping them prepare for a high-demand, achievable career in a short amount of time.
+In the modern job marketplace, software coding is that high-demand position, and the coding boot camp format is the achievable, thorough, and fast way to teach it.

 Python gives veterans more options in coding jobs

-The main reason to add Python to our curriculum: Jobs.
+The main reason we added Python to our curriculum: Jobs.

 Python is exploding in popularity, with the number of jobs available and the pay for those jobs among the highest of all programming languages.

-While we at Code Platoon teach Ruby on Rails in 2018, which is excellent for web development, Python can be used for web development as well as artificial intelligence, data science, machine learning, scripting, automation, and cybersecurity.
+We currently teach Ruby on Rails as our back-end language in 2018, which is an excellent program for web development.
+We chose to move to Python because, in addition to being a good tool for web development, it can also be used for artificial intelligence, data science, machine learning, scripting, automation, and cybersecurity.

-This wider variety of applications allows our graduates to find the type of coding job that best fits them since there are more options with Python.
+This wider variety of applications gives our graduates the ability to find the type of coding job that best fits them.
 It also increases the likelihood that all of our graduates will find a satisfying and gainful job in the field, as it’s important to both the employer and the employee that there is a solid match in specialization for both talent and enjoyment, not just in general skill.

-Secondly, having a greater number of locations, companies, and available positions in Python means that graduates will have a higher chance of employment, more flexibility with locations, pay, and benefits, and improved opportunity for finding a perfect culture fit with employers.
+Secondly, having a large number of available positions in companies and locations across the country asking for skills in Python means that graduates will have a higher chance of employment, more flexibility with locations, pay, and benefits, and improved opportunity for finding a perfect culture fit with employers.

 On Indeed.com, as of July 2018, Python is the second most in-demand coding language for new positions, and this number has been consistently high and growing.
 And in contrast to Java, the most in-demand language, Python is exponentially easier to learn.